citp/privacy-policy-historical/l/le/lew/lewdgamer.com.md

-> *The following text is extracted and transformed from the lewdgamer.com privacy policy that was archived on 2016-07-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160730141144id_/https%3A//www.lewdgamer.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lewdgamer.com privacy policy that was archived on 2017-01-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170126105947id_/https%3A//www.lewdgamer.com/privacy) for the most accurate reproduction.*

-# Privacy Policy - LewdGamer.com
+# Privacy Policy | LewdGamer

 Posted by: [ superlewd ](https://www.lewdgamer.com/author/superlewd/) 13 March 2015